 I included a simple science experiment that includes water.
 Easy to do, right?
 Do you also know that you can do experiments with baking soda?

-At this point, your kids may be back in school full or part-time, or they may still be relying on homeschooling alone.
-Whatever your situation, now is the perfect time to introduce fun back into the at-home classroom with some classic science experiments that you can do from the comfort of your kitchen.
+Whether your kids are back in school full or part-time or homeschooling, now is the perfect time to introduce fun back into the at-home classroom with some classic science experiments that you can do from the comfort of your kitchen.

 Science Experiments for Kids at Home